DNA is a Macromolecule Composed of Monomers Called Nucleotides

 DNA’s role as a macromolecule composed of nucleotide monomers underscores its versatility

 The elegant simplicity of a single sugar‑phosphate backbone belies the profound complexity of the information it carries.
-But by arranging a handful of chemical building blocks into a precise three‑dimensional code, DNA furnishes the blueprint for life itself.
+Even so, by arranging a handful of chemical building blocks into a precise three‑dimensional code, DNA furnishes the blueprint for life itself.
 Its ability to replicate faithfully, to be read and interpreted by the cell’s machinery, and to evolve through mutation and natural selection has enabled the vast diversity of organisms that populate our planet.

 From Blueprint to Biotech